prepare for postpartum

 Need more help from me?

-Check out my insider’s Guide to the joys and challenges of recovering from birth and getting the breastfeeding in these modern times created by a seasoned holistic nurse midwife who has seen everything!
+Check out my online Love Your Birth comprehensive prep course for pregnancy through birth, postpartum and breastfeeding - an insider’s Guide to the joys and challenges of recovering from birth and getting the breastfeeding in these modern times created by a seasoned holistic nurse midwife who has seen everything!
 Learn simple tricks of the trade to make the journey to motherhood more holistically healthy and fulfilling.

-You will have direct access to me through the Guides and I can help you:
+You will have direct access to me through the Love Your Birth course Guides if you bundle with a coaching call with me and I can help you:

 • Help yourself breastfeed healthfully and successfully